Barton Hall: Current uses

 Barton Hall now contains a 200 m track, basketball courts, the Hart Memorial Library, and the Wortham Museum.
 After the opening of Newman Arena, the building was remodeled into a premier indoor track facility.
 The Recaflex track features eight 42-inch lanes, one of the few indoor 200-meter tracks in the country with eight such lanes.
 Barton also contains a throwing cage with a cement circle and crusher dust landing sector surrounded by a 25 ft high chain link fence.
 The interior of the track has a Recaflex runway for the pole vault, two long and triple jump pits and multiple high jump areas.
 The track itself has a raised aluminum curb and a common finish line.

 Barton Hall is also home to the three ROTC Detachments on campus: Army, Navy, and Air Force.
 Each branch has a dedicated corner of the building where classes are held in their respective fields.
 Lead labs and drill labs also occur in Barton Hall whether on the track floor or within the detachment buildings themselves.

 Barton Hall also contains an indoor challenge course, that has similar elements to those found outside at the Hoffman Challenge Course owned and operated by Cornell Team & Leadership Center.
-The Barton Hall Challenge Course has several unique, exciting elements.